sumitraee0079/Expense-Tracker/README.md

 1. About
 - An expense tracking application by creating form and using CRUD with React.
 - How to run?
-  pull it, and run yarn install and yarn start
+  pull it, and run npm install and npm start

  2. Structure